rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/extended-memory.rst

 ..
 Note::

     This information is only applicable to platforms with > 2GB DDR.
+The 66AK2G OpenCL implementation does not support extended memory.

 The 66AK2x devices will support up to 8GB of DDR3 on the DDR3A bus.
 The C66
 DSP, however is a 32-bit architecture and cannot access all 8GB at any given